Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-texture.md

     The TEXTURE2D and the SAMPLER macros are defined in one of the files referenced in `Core.hlsl`.

-4. When you declare a texture property in the Properties block, Unity adds the Tiling and Offset controls to that property in the Inspector.
-For tiling and offset to work, it's necessary to declare the texture property with the `_ST` suffix in the 'CBUFFER' block.
+4. For tiling and offset to work, it's necessary to declare the texture property with the `_ST` suffix in the 'CBUFFER' block.
 The `_ST` suffix is necessary because some macros (for example, `TRANSFORM_TEX`) use it.

     > __NOTE__: To ensure that the shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.